steptools/mastercam-stepnc/README.md

 ## Building

 This package contains a Visual Studio 2012 project file for building.
-Mastercam X8 requires x64 code, so the project only has platforms for "Release x64" and "Debug x64".
+Mastercam X8 and X9 requires x64 code, so the project only has platforms for "Release x64" and "Debug x64".
+The master branch of this package supports the latest version of Mastercam (X9) and earlier code can be found on the mcx8 branch.

 The package requires a Mastercam installation with the Mastercam X8 SDK installed.
 You also need the STEP-NC Machine DLL to create the